Where did you grow up? How long have you lived in the area? Tell us about your family.

 What is your business and how/why did you start your business?

 I provide educational and business consultation to small businesses and individuals.
 My specialties include program development, project management and implementation, and process improvement for companies and community-based organizations that serve or care for older adults, individuals with physical disabilities, or other challenging health conditions.
 I also develop business continuity plans.
 In addition, I provide professional training to businesses, health professionals, and families in Alzheimer’s Disease and other related Dementias as well as other topics of team building, life enrichment, and family empowerment.
 Throughout my career, I have helped individuals overcome challenges and pursue their ambitions despite their circumstance.
-I started my business because of my passion to equip individuals and businesses with tools, skills, and knowledge so they can formulate a plan and achieve their goals.
+I started my business because of my passion to equip individuals with tools, skills, and knowledge so they can formulate a plan and achieve their goals.

 What is unique about your business - what sets you apart from the rest?

 I value collaborative work and listen to clients and their team to identify gaps and opportunities that align with their business model and needs.
 I facilitate client learning, draw upon best-practices, and provide tools for use and reference after our engagement ends.
 My person-centered and business-centered approach has been rewarding for clients and for me.
 I feel a great sense of accomplishment knowing that I have added value to someone’s business and life.

 Given your business expertise and the nature of what you do, what advice (whether general or specific) can you offer to the residents?

 We have all weathered a tough storm because of COVID-19.
 It is incredibly important to maintain a positive attitude and flexibility in our lives and business pursuits.
 Now is a great time to reassess your personal and professional goals and to focus on where you want to go or be in life.
 If you are not sure how to get from A to B, seek the advice of a personal or business consultant to help reengineer your plans.
 Remember that life is a journey not a destination.
 We all have the power to chart a new course.